JonathLima/JonathLima/README.md

 ## Hey, I'm Jonathan Silva! 👋

-I am majoring in systems analysis and development and my goal is to become a fullstack developer with focus on backend, I have great notions with html, css and javascript with react framework.
+### My goal is to become a fullstack developer with focus on backend, I have great notions with html, css and javascript with react framework.
 <div>
   <a href="https://github.com/eezyjb">
      <img height="225em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=JonathSilva&theme=yeblu"/>